 From making an additional mortgage payment to taking a bite out of credit card debt, that extra bit of cash can go a long way to helping you achieve your long-term financial goals.
-And that’s why we’re here — to help you consider your options, think how that money can work best and to improve your financial health after you file your taxes.

-A good way to start your process is to check in with the free annual credit report that the Equifax, Experian and TransUnion offer.
+A good way to start your process is to check in with the free annual credit report that Equifax, Experian and TransUnion offer.
 Carefully review the names of debtors you’re still paying.
 Rank the debts according to amount.

 And be sure to dig into details so you understand your interest rate on each debt.
 Completely paying off a credit card can greatly improve your credit utilization score, and that can mean good things for your credit report.
-Consider putting a large percentage of your tax refund towards high-interest debt like:
+Consider putting a large percentage of your tax refund toward high-interest debt like:

 Maintenance is important for preventing a costly breakdown in the future.
 So, if your water heater is aging, or your roof needs replacing, consider spending your tax refund on those updates.
-Other preventative measures you can take when you have some extra cash on hand might be to replace worn appliances, take your vehicle in for a tune-up or new tires.
+Other preventative measures you can take when you have some extra cash on hand might be to replace worn appliances, or taking your vehicle in for a tune-up or new tires.

 By picking up smart home technology for your house, you can improve its overall safety and get a heads-up when something’s wrong.
 You don’t need to do it all at once.
 Start with a smart home hub that’s compatible with your smartphone.
 From alarm systems to water and flood sensors, this tech can revolutionize the way you interact with your phone.

-Do yourself a big favor and earmark a few dollars this year towards an umbrella insurance policy.
+Do yourself a big favor and earmark a few dollars this year toward an umbrella insurance policy.
 With it, you’ll have extra protection that travels with you, wherever you go.
 It’s an additional layer of coverage — over and above the coverage limits of your existing home or auto policies.
 You can have more peace of mind if you’re faced with a liability lawsuit with umbrella protection in place.